Remove-Background-ai/rembg.js/README.md

 });
 ```

-## Input image as Based64 or Buffer example
+## Input Image as Base64 or Buffer

-Since V1.1.8 the rembg function can take a input image as Buffer or Base64 Object, below is a quick demonstration:
+Since version 1.1.8, the rembg function can accept an input image as a Buffer or Base64 object.
+Below is a quick demonstration:

 ```typescript
 import { rembg } from '../dist/index.js';